 When you select a physical machine (PM), some or all of the following action buttons appear, with inactive buttons grayed out, depending on the PM's state and activity.
 Caution: Use the Physical Machines page of the ztC Console when you perform maintenance on a PM.
 Avoid using controls on the computer, because the ztC Console protects the ztC Edge system from most actions that are potentially disruptive.

-Commands Description Work On Enters a PM into maintenance mode.
+Commands Description کی ا Enters a PM into maintenance mode.
 VMs running on this PM migrate to the other PM, if it exists and is in service.
 (Otherwise, you are asked to re-confirm the request and then shut down VMs.)
-When VMs are migrated or shut down, the PM displays running (in Maintenance).
+When VMs are migrated or shut down, the PM displays running (in Maintenance) .
 See Maintenance Mode.
-The following actions are entered maintenance mo available on some systems after clicking the Work On button, when the PM has de.
-3 Removes a PM from the state running (in Maintenance) .
-See Maintenance Finalize Mode.
-Chaddana Shuts down a PM.
+The following actions are available on some systems after clicking the Work On button, when the PM has entered maintenance mode.
+Finalize Removes a PM from the state running (in Maintenance) .
+See Maintenance Mode.
+Shutdown Shuts down a PM.
 The PM transitions to off (in Maintenance) .
 See Shutting Down a Physical Machine.
-Shutdown Reboots the PM.
-The PM transitions to preparing for reboot (in Maintenance) .
+Reboot Reboots the PM.
+The PM transitions to preparing for reboot (in Main- tenance) .
 See Rebooting a Physical Machine.
-Reboot Causes the Stratus Redundant Linux software to delete the PM from the ztC Edge system's database, so that you can replace the PM or one of its com- Remove ponents.
+Remove Causes the Stratus Redundant Linux software to delete the PM from the ztC Edge system's database, so that you can replace the PM or one of its com- ponents.
 See Replacing Physical Machines (Manual).
-The following action may be available when a PM has failed or when the Stratus Redundant Linux software

-Commands Description has removed a PM from service and powered it off, due to an excessive failure rate.
-Recovers a failed PM.
-In some cases, the ztC Console displays the state of a failed PM as Unreachable (Syncing/Evacuating).
-See Recovering a Failed Recover Physical Machine (Manual).
+The following action may be available when a PM has failed or when the Stratus Redundant Linux software has removed a PM from service and powered it off, due to an excessive failure rate.
+Recover Recovers a failed PM.
+In some cases, the ztC Console displays the state of a failed PM as Unreachable (Syncing/Evacuating) .
+See Recovering a Failed Physical Machine (Manual).